What Restorative Justice Offers

 Every act of harm, misunderstanding, and the infliction of pain

 When a perpetrator faces a victim the process begins the understanding of what happened and the impact of their behavior on others.
 RJ is a means for people who have caused harm to demonstrate accountability to victims, for the community, and in themselves.
 Individuals, families, supporters, and communities can closely examine choices, the impact of choices and the needs they represent, and what is needed to acknowledge and repair the harm.

 RJ invites participants to ask human questions.
 To listen to human answers.
 By inviting the parties to use RJ approaches, people can both identify their own needs and learn more about the needs and rights of others.
-Restorative Justice meetings for both the victim and offender are voluntary and safe.
-Each person who participates in RJ is guided and prepared for the meeting by a trained facilitator who individualizes the questions for the circumstances of the crime and people involved.
+RJ and Victim-Offender Dialogues (VOD) for violence-impacted people are voluntary and safe.
+Each person who participates in RJ/VOD is guided and prepared for the meeting by a trained facilitator who individualizes the questions for the circumstances of the crime and people involved.

 The Amend Initiative

 The Amend Initiative offers 1) Training about restorative justice approaches through a variety of workshops tailored to meet the needs of victims, offenders, and communities, and 2) Facilitation of a safe meeting between all individuals affected by a crime, wrongdoing, or harmful behavior.

 The Amend Initiative can make a difference in the resolution of a criminal case.

 For victims.
 And for those who have caused harm.

 Addressing and acknowledging harm is one of the greatest challenges throughout our lives.
 If you have experienced or caused harm, or if you are an attorney, employer, or Victim Advocate who is interested and invested in identifying ways to address and resolve a criminal act, contact us.